 The first is that we should seek to be spiritually mature.
 When we misunderstand the spiritual life we strive for a wrong-headed goal that is actually unhealthy.
 There are many who are putting all their effort into living a lie because they mistake happy-talk for spiritual maturity.
 They think they are working tirelessly pursuing Christ.
 But, we cannot pursue Christ and a lie at the same time.
 The pursuit of Christ is a sober pursuit of Truth not good feelings.

 Our witness requires honesty.
 If we are in pain, we need to admit it.
 If we question, we need to admit it.
 If we are happy, we need to admit it.
 But in all this, we must long for Christ.
-Long for Truth.
-That is a faith that a world, which is tired of our falseness, can respect.
+We must long for Truth.
+That is a faith that a world that is tired of our falseness can respect.
 That is a faith that leads toward Truth even if we struggle to grasp it.

-This essay is from our Anastasis Series where we resurrect articles from the past that are either still relevant today.
-This piece was first published on December 5, 2018, and has been lightly edited and updated.
+This essay is from our Anastasis Series, where we resurrect articles from the past that are still relevant today.
+It was first published on December 5, 2018, and has been lightly edited and updated.